 - Monday, 09 July 2018

-the Paleocene and Eocene epochs (ca. 56 million years ago) is a key interval for investigating the impact of a changing climate.
+The boundary between the Paleocene and Eocene epochs (ca. 56 million years ago) is a key interval for investigating the impact of a changing climate.
 Global temperatures by as much as 5-8 ºC during a time known as the Paleocene-Eocene Thermal Maximum (PETM).
 Change at the PETM was geologically rapid (ca. 20,000 years), and occurred when major players in the modern biota like mammals, birds, and flowering plants had become established or were diversifying.
 As such, the PETM represents a ‘natural experiment’ in the influence of rapid global warming on the biosphere.
-The PETM project is in collaboration with the Michigan state University, USA and Oxford University, Uk.
+The PETM project is in collaboration with the Michigan State University, USA, and Oxford University, Uk.